If you don’t know what to serve with tamales, here is a simple guide that can help you surprise your friends and family.

 #2 Jicama Slaw

-Jicama slaw is the easiest, healthiest side dish you can prepare and serve with tamales.
+Jicama slaw is the easiest, healthiest side dish to prepare and serve with tamales.
 This vegan salad features thin-sliced vegetables, tastes delicious, and doesn’t take much time to prepare.
-If you use a vegetable chopper to save time, you can complete the jicama slaw in even less time.
+If you use a good chopper for veggies, you can prepare the jicama slaw in even less time.

 Wash and slice cabbage, peel and slice jicama and carrots.
 Mix everything in a bowl, and make your salad seasoning using salt, pepper, lemon juice, chili powder, rice vinegar, canola oil, and honey.
 You can even chop cilantro leaves and mix them too.